LiamMarrinan/Latin102/commentary.md

 **Commentary -**
 1. Hyginus writes that Hercules brings Cerberus *ab inferis* translating to away from/from the underworld.
 We clearly see this in the painting from the red glow of distant flames.
 From this, we know Hercules must be ascending from the underworld.
 As well, we see another similarity as Hyginus uses the verb *adduxit* meaning to lead.
-This matches up in the painting as Hercules forcefully leads Cerberus from the underworld.
+This matches up in the painting as Hercules forcefully leads Cerberus from the underworld leading him with a metal chain.

 2. One difference is that Hyginus doesn't describe Cerberus.
 In the painting, we see Cerberus is a three-headed dog but Hyginus chose not to mention this about Cerberus even though he does take the time to describe many other things like the Lernaean Hydra.